 In our Barranco food tour, guests get to taste lúcuma and chirimoya fruits.
 The former practically only grows in Peru and the latter is indigenous to the north of the country.
-I could also mention airampo, the fruit of an Andean cactus, which is used in the preparation of a craft beer that participants can try in our food tour in the historic center of Lima.
-We serve coca beer too.
-Yes, the base ingredient used to make cocaine, you read it well.
-And if you book this tour, you will learn there’s much more to that plant – it even possesses health benefits.
+I could also mention tuna, the fruit of an Andean cactus, which you can try in our street food tour in the historic center of Lima.

 And of course, impossible not to mention the one and only pisco.
 There are eight varieties of grapes registered under the Denomination of Origin to make pisco, and you most likely won’t know them all without stepping foot in Inca land!

 3. A food tour in Lima because… You will get to meet locals in a way that you couldn’t otherwise

 A good food tour, according to us, is a food tour that takes visitors to places stuffed with locals.
 Because who knows best than locals?
 Well not always – KFCs are overflowing in Lima and we definitely won’t take you there, unless you pay $500 per person and sign a liability waiver.
 If you are interested, please contact us.